A narrow Fes medina alley lined with hanging brass lanterns and teapots, a robed figure walking through

 How does bargaining work in medina souks?

-Should I carry a bag or backpack?
+Should I carry a bag or backpack in the medina?

 Are Moroccan medinas accessible for people with mobility challenges?